-We do not tolerate slavery or human trafficking in any part of our business and are committed to ensuring that it does not take place in our supply chains.
+We do not tolerate modern slavery or human trafficking in any part of our business and are committed to ensuring that it does not take place in our supply chains.

 We have reviewed our purchases to understand the nature of our suppliers.
 These include freelancers, consultants and companies providing a wide range of goods and services to help us deliver our aims and objectives.